Brad Richards: Tampa Bay Lightning (2000–2008)

-Dallas Stars
+Dallas Stars (2008–2011)

 On February 26, 2008, roughly three hours before the NHL trade deadline, Richards was traded to the Dallas Stars in a blockbuster deal (along with goaltender Johan Holmqvist) in exchange for goaltender Mike Smith, centre Jeff Halpern, winger Jussi Jokinen and a 2009 fourth-round draft pick.
 Richards set the Stars' franchise record of most assists in a player's team debut game with five; the record is also a career high for Richards.
 In the game, Dallas defeated the Chicago Blackhawks 7–4, and Richards was named the game's first star.

 In the 2008 playoffs, Richards tied an NHL record by scoring four points in a single period in a game against the San Jose Sharks.

-During the 2008–09 season, Richards tallied 16 goals and 48 points in 55 games before sustaining a broken right wrist following a check from Columbus Blue Jackets forward Jakub Voráček on February 16, 2009.
+During the 2008–09 season, Richards tallied 16 goals and 48 points in 55 games before sustaining a broken wrist following a check from Columbus Blue Jackets forward Jakub Voráček on February 16, 2009.
 Richards met with a specialist the following day and missed 15 games.
 Richards returned to the Stars' line-up on March 21, but he then broke his other hand in the third period of Dallas' loss to San Jose.
 He would not return for the rest of the season, and the Stars missed the playoffs.

-In the 2009–10 off-season, the team removed general managers Brett Hull and Les Jackson, who had traded for Richards, and fired head coach Dave Tippett, replacing the latter with Marc Crawford.
+In the 2009 off-season, the team removed general managers Brett Hull and Les Jackson, who had traded for Richards, and fired head coach Dave Tippett, replacing the latter with Marc Crawford.
 Despite the new regime and the team's woeful finish in the standings for the second-straight season, Richards enjoyed a career year, matching a personal high with 91 points scored, playing mainly alongside Loui Eriksson and roommate James Neal.
 Richards finished seventh in the NHL points standings that year, just behind former Lightning teammate Martin St. Louis.
 He also finished fourth in the NHL in total assists and second in powerplay points.
 However, the Stars failed to reach 2010 playoffs.
 After the season, Richards was named a finalist for the Lady Byng Trophy.